Gaussian Invariant Markov Chain Monte Carlo: Discussion

-We have presented general-purpose Gaussian invariant MCMC proposal distributions, such as the gradient-based GI-MALA methods, and we have studied similarities as well as differences with standard MALA samplers \citep{roberts2002langevin} and second order or Hessian-based methods \citep{girolami2011riemann,petra2014computational}.
+We presented general-purpose Gaussian invariant MCMC algorithms, such as the gradient-based GI-MALA methods, and we studied similarities as well as differences with standard MALA samplers and second order or Hessian-based methods.
 An interesting property of ergodic estimation using these samplers is that we can exploit analytical solutions to the Poisson equation to construct control variates for variance reduction.
-The main application we considered in latent Gaussian models shows that we can easily apply these methods to high-dimensional targets and achieve large effective sample sizes and low cost variance reduction.
+Our main application in latent Gaussian models showed that we can apply these methods to high-dimensional targets and achieve large effective sample sizes and low cost variance reduction.

-In the theoretical results the optimal scaling analysis reveals an importance difference between Gaussian invariant MCMC and standard RWM and MALA schemes.
+In the theoretical results the optimal scaling analysis reveals an important difference between Gaussian invariant MCMC and standard RWM and MALA schemes.
 While for RWM and MALA there exist well-established specific optimal acceptance rates based on diffusion limits \citep{roberts2001optimal}, for Gaussian invariant MCMC the acceptance rates depend on the Gaussianity of the target.
 Therefore, an approximate optimal scaling is derived under finite-dimensional assumptions, with a detailed characterization of its dependence on non-Gaussian features of the target density.